API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Results

-In Java, it is not possible to limit the visibility boundaries of class members to only the packages of the owning library.
-Once a package is visible beyond its package boundaries, it is accessible to the rest of the world.
+Java imposes a design constraint on multi-package libraries: a class member must be publicly visible in order to be used by another class, from another package, inside the library.
+Yet, once a class is public, it is not possible to limit the visibility boundaries to only the packages of the library.
+Once a class is visible beyond its package boundaries, it is accessible to the rest of the world.
 Even though, several different conventions can inform a library user that a public type is meant for internal usage, such as naming the package \texttt{internal} or annotating the type as such, non is enforced.
-Therefore, one could argue that some public types are not meant to be part of the API, but rather, are public to be used by the rest of the library.
+Therefore, one could argue that some types are public only to be used internally by the library itself, which could explain a part of the API types that are not used by the clients.
+If this was true, we would observe that the types that are not used by external clients are actually used through internal calls.
 Here we investigate this hypothesis and its consequences on the results presented above.

+We consider the most popular version of each \lib.
+For each library, we distinguish between the types that are used by one client at least and the types that are used by no client.
+For each category of type, we measure the share that is used through inter-package calls inside the library.

+The boxplot at the top of \autoref{fig:inter-package_usage} is the distribution of intra-library usages for types that are used by at least one external client.
+One point on this plot corresponds to the proportion of types of one library that are used by at least one client of this library and that are also used inside the library.

-We consider the most popular version in \lib and measure the share of types that are used in other packages of the library.
-These usages would not be possible if the types in question were not public, and could, therefore, explain why they are public even if they are not aimed for the clients of the library. \autoref{fig:inter-package_usage} shows the distribution of rate of internally used types.
-The bottom boxplot shows the distribution of this rate for types that are used by no clients, while the top one shows the distribution of this rate for types that are used by at least one client.
-Note that $12$ libraries out of $95$ have no public types that are used by no clients, hence they do not appear in the bottom boxplot.
-Furthermore, $9$ libraries have only $1$ package which makes their share of types used from other packages equal to $0\%$.
-Among our examples, \commons, and \javax are not on the plots since they do not have any unused public type and are single package library.
+The boxplot at the bottom of \autoref{fig:inter-package_usage} is the distribution of intra-library usages for types that are used by no client.
+One point here is the proportion of types of library used by no client but used internally.
+In this boxplot, $12$ libraries, that have no public type that is used by no clients, do not appear.
+Among our examples, \commons, and \javax are not on the lower line of the plot since they do not have any unused public type and are single package library.

-For more than half of the libraries, no unused type is used by other packages of the library.
-And for more than 90\%, less than 23\% of unused types are used by another package of the library.
-The maximum share of types used from other package is $100\%$ for \textit{spring-boot-configuration-processor} (All these types are also used by at least one client).
-The maximum share of types used from other packages among types used by no clients is $62\%$ for \textit{com.sun.xml.bind:jaxb-impl:2.2.7}.
-Consequently, the declaration of some types as public to allow their internal usage, \autoref{fig:inter-package_usage} can only explain a minority of the unused public types.